 AspenClean Tip: Regularly clean your tumble dryer lint traps and vents to increase the lifespan of your dryer.
-We recommend cleaning your lint traps after every use to help dry your clothes more quickly (keeping energy bills low) and to prevent fires, while cleaning your vents once a year.
+We recommend cleaning your lint traps after every use to help dry your clothes more quickly (keeping energy bills low) and to prevent fires while cleaning your vents once a year.

 Last but not least is the iron-shaped symbol.
 With offices and workplaces back open it’s time to start remembering what those ironing symbols mean.
-As we know some clothes can be ironed while others can't, so it's important to read the label - before you end up burning a hole in one of your favorite tops!
+As we know some clothes can be ironed while others can't, so it's important to read the label - before you end up burning a hole in one of your favourite tops!